How a TikTok craze led to hours of chaos on London’s busiest shopping street

 “I’d encourage anybody who’s seen it not to go to Oxford Street.
 Do not allow yourself to be sucked into an area that could be high crime area.

-Yesterday’s scenes were reminiscent of last August, when a group of youth ran riot in a US-style candy shop and damaged an expensive Ferrari after a small-scale riot broke out near Oxford Circus.
+Yesterday’s scenes were reminiscent of last August when youths ran riot in a US-style candy shop and damaged an expensive Ferrari after a small-scale riot broke out near Oxford Circus.

-Home Secretary Suella Braverman has called for those responsible for disorder on Oxford Street in London on Wednesday to be “hunted down” and jailed.
+Home secretary Suella Braverman has called for those responsible for the disorder to be “hunted down” and jailed.

-Sharing a video on X of police making arrests, she posted: “We cannot allow the kind of lawlessness seen in some American cities to come to the streets of the UK.
+Sharing a video on Twitter/X of police making arrests, she posted: “We cannot allow the kind of lawlessness seen in some American cities to come to the streets of the UK.

 “The police have my full backing to do whatever necessary to ensure public order.